ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_event_instance_daily %}

 **Description:** GitLab.com Usage Event Data Grouped by Date and Event for Valid Events
 - [Targets and Actions](https://docs.gitlab.com/ee/api/events.html) activity by Users and [Namespaces](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/namespace/) within the GitLab.com application are captured and refreshed periodically throughout the day.
-Targets are objects ie. issue, milestone, merge_request and Actions have effect on Targets, ie. approved, closed, commented, created, etc.  These events are captured from the GitLab application.
+Targets are objects ie. issue, milestone, merge_request and Actions have effect on Targets, ie. approved, closed, commented, created, etc.
 - The data is aggregated by Date and Event and Namespace and includes supporting Attributes.

 **Data Grain:**